slatedocs/slate/source/includes/_authentication.md

 }
 ```

-PractiTest support two two types of API Tokens:
+PractiTest supports two types of API Tokens:
 ### Account API Token
-This is the most powerful API token type that has access to all projects in the account, and all API resources described in this document.
+This is the most powerful API token type, with access to all projects in the account, and all the API resources described in this document.

 ### Personal Api Token - PAT
-This token type type was introduced on May 2020, and is gradually supported inside the API resources.
+This token type was introduced in May 2020, and it is being gradually supported in all the API resources.

-It also means that currently NOT ALL THE RESOURCES are working with PAT, and for each resource there's a specific description for PAT.
+Currently NOT ALL THE RESOURCES are working with PAT, and for each resource there's a specific description specifically for this token type.

-Personal API Token means that each user may have its own token; an API resource that supports PAT will enable only user's permissions.
+When working with the Personal API Token each user may have its own token; and then PractiTest will provide access to an API resources based on the user’s permissions.

+For example -> in the <a href="#projects">Projects API request</a>, with Account Token, you may list all projects in the account; PAT allows you to show only the projects in the account that the specific user has access to.

+Please take into account, once again, that not all API resources currently support PAT, and so you should check this before working with the API and this token type

-For example -> in the <a href="/#projects">projects</a> API request, with Account Token, you may list all projects in the account; PAT enables to show only projects in the account that the user has access to.
+For example -> in the  API request, with Account Token, you may list all projects in the account; PAT enables to show only projects in the account that the user has access to.